Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 \subsection{Localisation}

+If $f,g \colon X \to X'$ are two morphisms between of $G$-bornological coarse spaces, then one says that $f$ and $g$ are close to each other if there exists a coarse entourage $U'$ of $X'$ containing the {pairs} $(f(x),g(x))$ for all $x$ in $X$.
+A morphism $f:X\to X'$ between $G$-bornological coarse is a coarse equivalence if it admits an inverse up to closeness.
+It is one of the basic principles of coarse geometry that coarsely equivalent bornological coarse spaces should be considered as equivalent.
+So invariants of bornological coarse spaces should be constructed from functors which send pairs of close morphisms to equivalent morphisms.
+Such functors are called coarsely invariant, see also \cref{rewkgowegrerfrewfwr}.
+The functor $\Sh^{G,\eqsm}_\bC$ is not coarsely invariant since morphisms in $\Sh^{G,\eqsm}_\bC(X)$ are natural transformations between sheaves, which are local in $X$.

-The functor $\Sh^{G,\eqsm}_{\bC}$ is not coarsely invariant.
-The reason is that morphisms between sheaves are local.
-In the present section we introduce a localisation of $\Sh^{G,\eqsm}_{\bC}(X)$ which adds morphisms which may propagate in a way which is controlled by coarse entourages.
-The resulting left-exact $\infty$-category is the desired category of equivariant $X$-controlled objects in $\bC$.
-We prove that the mapping spaces in the localisation can be calculated in terms of a calculus of fractions formula.
-The dependence on the data $X$ and $\bC$ will be discussed in \cref{vwerlivjwovwvwevewv}.
+In the present section, we turn the functor $\Sh^{G,\eqsm}_\bC$ into a coarsely invariant functor (see \cref{sec:coarseinv} below for proofs) by performing Dwyer-Kan localisations {of} its values.
+The localisation of $ \Sh^{G,\eqsm}_\bC(X)$ adds morphisms which may propagate on $X$ in a way which is controlled by the coarse entourages of $X$.
+In order to calculate the mapping spaces of the localisation and verify its left-exactness, we use the calculus of fractions formula for mapping spaces introduced in \cref{rgiojreogiergregregreg}.